torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    1 attack vectors.

-   For Spectre variant 2 attacks from rogue guests to the kernel, the Linux kernel uses retpoline or Enhanced IBRS to prevent consumption of poisoned entries in branch target buffer left by rogue guests.
+   For Spectre variant 2 attacks from rogue guests to the kernel, the GNU/Linux kernel uses retpoline or Enhanced IBRS to prevent consumption of poisoned entries in branch target buffer left by rogue guests.
 It also flushes the return stack buffer on every VM exit to prevent a return stack buffer underflow so poisoned branch target buffer could be used,